Concrete Volume Calculator for slabs, footings and post holes

 - Post holes (cylinders): quantity × π × (diameter ÷ 2)² × depth.

-Assumptions and conversions used
+Assumptions & conversions

 Imperial yields (approx.): 40 lb ≈ 0.30 ft³, 50 lb ≈ 0.375 ft³, 60 lb ≈ 0.45 ft³, 80 lb ≈ 0.60 ft³.
 Metric yields (approx.): 20 kg ≈ 0.009 m³, 25 kg ≈ 0.011 m³, 30 kg ≈ 0.0135 m³, 40 kg ≈ 0.018 m³.
-One cubic yard = 27 ft³; 1 m³ = 1000 L. These values vary by brand, aggregate and slump; treat results as estimates.
+One cubic yard = 27 ft³; 1 m³ = 1000 L. Values vary by brand, aggregate and slump; treat results as estimates.

 Should I include a waste factor?